By Sunil Shrivastav

 I decided to research ‘app usage patterns with the objective of understanding “what it takes to design or build an app which people would like to keep on their phone and use it.”

 To begin with, I spoke to 8 friends in person to understand their app behaviours.
 I tried to understand:

 These conversations gave me exciting insights.
 I noticed a pattern that the value of an app changes over time.
 Sometimes an app can become a need, and after the same time, the same app changes to want.

 I felt these insights aren’t enough, so I decided to gather more data about usage patterns and planned quantitative research to collect more data to validate.

-I planned a survey along with an exercise which was rolled out to around 1300+ people in two countries (India and Singapore).
+I planned a survey along with an exercise that was rolled out to around 1300+ people in two countries (India and Singapore).
 289 people responded.
-It was essential for people to do the task, and then based on the exercise they need to fill the survey.
+It was essential for people to do the task and then based on the exercise they need to fill the survey.
 The survey included quantitative + qualitative questions.
 The survey questionnaire was made in such a way that it had quantitative and qualitative questions.
-Getting qualitative data is hard through a survey because of its remote nature, the time it takes, and one cannot adequately express their true motivations/emotions, but I wanted at least a few keywords which can provide me with some profound insights.
+Getting qualitative data is hard through a survey because of its remote nature, the time it takes, and one cannot adequately express their true motivations/emotions, but I wanted at least a few keywords that can provide me with some profound insights.

 It’s an agency model which works in a shared studio.
 This option was out because there is hardly any collaboration with a cross-functional team.

 Results show 4-7 apps people use every day which was a mix of communication, food, email, social etc.